Living in Leasehold Flats

 - Consultation on long-term agreements: the landlord cannot enter into certain agreements or contracts for any service over 12 months where the cost to any leaseholder is more than £100 per year without first consulting the leaseholders.

-- Challenging service charges: leaseholders can apply to the LVT to seek a determination of the liability to pay and reasonableness of the charges, whether already paid or not.
+- Challenging service charges: leaseholders can apply to the Tribunal to seek a determination of the liability to pay and reasonableness of the charges, whether already paid or not.

 - Right to manage: if groups of leaseholders who satisfy certain conditions want to change the management of their property, whether it is deficient or not, they can do so by using the right to manage.
 This is a 'no fault, no compensation' process that will allow leaseholders as a group to decide the management arrangements for the property.
 This right does not apply where the landlord is a local authority.

 - Appointing a manager: if the landlord's management is deficient, then leaseholders can apply to the Tribunal for the appointment of a manager (except where the landlord is a housing association or local authority).